Hubert Hamilton: First World War

 Hamilton's luck did not last.
 As British, French and German units raced for the Picardy coast during the race for the Sea, Hamilton's division was in the vanguard and was heavily engaged in the opening weeks of October.
 On 14 October, Hamilton and several aides-de-camp traveled to the village of La Couture near Béthune on the front lines to witness the situation and had just dismounted from their horses when a large shrapnel shell detonated yards overhead.
+The officers who accompanied him were unhurt but a single bullet entered Hamilton's forehead, killing him instantly.

+The first of nine British divisional commanders to be killed or die of wounds during the war, (Note: The other fatalities were: Samuel Lomax, GOC 1st Division, Thompson Capper, GOC 7th Division, George Thesiger, GOC 9th (Scottish) Division, Frederick Wing, GOC 12th (Eastern) Division, Edward Ingouville-Williams, GOC 34th Division, Robert Broadwood, GOC 57th (2nd West Lancashire) Division, Edward Feetham, GOC 39th Division, and Louis Lipsett, GOC 4th Division, the last and youngest to be killed in the war.) and the second British general killed so far, (Note: The first was Neil Douglas Findlay.) his death caused immediate turmoil in the division’s leadership.
+He was briefly succeeded as temporary GOC by Brigadier General Frederick McCracken, GOC of the division's 7th Infantry Brigade, then by Major General Colin Mackenzie.
+He was removed only two weeks later, however, and Major General Frederick Wing, the division's artillery commander, took temporary command before Major General Aylmer Haldane, who had known Hamilton since their time at the Staff College over twenty years before, finally became its new commander.

-The officers who accompanied him were unhurt but a single bullet entered Major General Hamilton's forehead, killing him instantly.
-One of Hamilton's aides, William Congreve, son of the-then Brigadier General Walter Congreve VC (and who would himself go on to win the VC almost two years later), wrote in his diary:
+One of Hamilton's aides, William Congreve, (who would himself go on to win the Victoria Cross almost two years later, like his father, Brigadier General Walter Congreve), wrote in his diary:

 14 October, La Couture, Hammy is dead, and we lose a splendid soldier and I a very good friend.
+He and Thorpe were out to the north of Vielle Chapelle; he had gone to see personally why our left was hung up.
+They were dismounted and standing on the road, when a salvo of shrapnel burst right over them.
+One bullet hit him in the forehead, and he died almost immediately.
+He never spoke or opened his eyes.

 Hamilton was buried in the churchyard at La Couture, against the church wall with General Smith-Dorrien in attendance and a representative of each regiment in the division as an honour guard.
 The only light was provided by car headlamps, and shellfire occasionally forced the chaplain to pause in the service.
 Indeed, fighting was so close during the brief ceremony that enemy bullets occasionally struck the walls and nearby graves, although none of the mourners were hit.
 General Smith-Dorrien concluded the service with the words "Indeed a true soldier's grave.
 God rest his soul."